 These relationships placed KMM in locations where discerning parents look for inspiration in their purchasing decisions, and aligned the products with some of the most innovative and design-centric products on the market.

-RLM’s media strategy took form after visiting Kid Made Modern’s studio (think Wes Anderson remaking Willy Wonka), where the agency knew immediately that placing key media in the environment where the kits were developed would make the story relatable (and fun).
-While at the studio, RLM encouraged reporters and editors to find their inner-creativity and dabble in a kit with the KMM team.
+RLM PR’s media strategy took form after visiting Kid Made Modern’s studio (think Wes Anderson remaking Willy Wonka), where the agency knew immediately that placing key media in the environment where the kits were developed would make the story relatable (and fun).
+While at the studio, RLM PR encouraged reporters and editors to find their inner-creativity and dabble in a kit with the KMM team.

 With a robust holiday gift guide campaign that saturated regional media in target markets and drove national awareness of Kid Made Modern, RLM PR was continuously faced with the challenge of overexposing Oldham throughout the campaign.
 The agency carefully struck the right balance of tastefully utilizing Todd’s backstory for certain features like Vogue, Women’s Wear Daily and Dwell, plus mini-features in New York magazine and O: The Oprah Magazine, while placing the kits in broader coverage that stimulated creativity in newspapers, magazines, and TV shows nationwide.